Early poster of the Hotel Astor in Times Square - New York City (New York Architecture Images website)

 Sources:

-"Hotel Astor Builder Anticipated Growth", article in The New York Times; January 12, 1930, p.
-154.
+"Hotel Astor Builder Anticipated Growth," The New York Times (Jan.
+12, 1930).

-"The Hotel Astor and Associated Curios".
-The Astor Collection at the University of Virginia website: http://xroads.virginia.edu/~MA04/ranger/astor_collection/newyork.html
+"The Hotel Astor and Associated Curios."
+The Astor Collection; University of Virginia web site: http://xroads.virginia.edu/~MA04/ranger/astor_collection/newyork.html

 Ochse, Orpha.
 Austin Organs.
 Richmond: The Organ Historical Society, 2001.

-Austin Organ Company brochure, courtesy Jeff Scofield.
+Austin Organ Company brochure.
+Hotel Astor Ballroom.
+Courtesy Jeff Scofield.

-New York Architecture Images website: www.nyc-architecture.com
+New York Architecture Images web site: www.nyc-architecture.com